shiv669/code-review-system/DESIGN.md

 A review session represents the entire lifecycle of a review initiated by an author.
 It is not tied to a single code snapshot or a single reviewer.
 It exists independently and owns the review’s state.

-A session has exactly two states: open and closed.
+A session has exactly two states:
+- open
+- closed

 Only the author can close a session.
 Once closed, no further revisions or comments are allowed.